SNTag/Intro-to-R/_episodes/09-basicGraphics.md

 Earlier, we had talked about how a feature associated with R is the fact that the same function will lead to different behavior depending on the data type.
 In our above example, we had both numeric data for x and y.
 However, what happens if we had indicated the x-axis to be the species?

 > ## Try it
 > Modify the above code snippet to plot on the x-axis the flower species and on the y-axis sepal length, but still supplying the `type="p"` argument.
 What type plot do you see?
+ {: .challenge}

 ## Customization of plots in R
 By associating different arguments with different aspect of the resulting graphic, users have complete control over the graph.
 For more information on how to control the different aspects of plotting graphics in R  using base graphics, refer to this site: https://www.datacamp.com/community/tutorials/15-questions-about-r-plots#gs.XJbJw5o.

+ {% include links.md %}